 There are consequences for using the highway shoulder as anything other than an emergency pull-off.
 In Virginia, these consequences include:

 - Tickets.
-Riding the shoulder or using the shoulder as a lane is illegal, except for emergency vehicles and official highway use.
-When caught, a lawbreaker can be issued a moving violation ticket for $25 to $150, depending on circumstances.
+Riding the shoulder or using the shoulder as a lane is illegal, except for emergency vehicles or official highway use.
+When caught, a lawbreaker can be issued a moving violation ticket for $25 to $150, depending on the circumstances.

 - Road rage.
-You should never underestimate what road rage can accomplish, or the camaraderie of perfect strangers when they’re brought together by a common annoyance.
-Every time a vehicle uses the shoulder to pass someone who is patiently waiting his turn, that’s one more driver who is irritated and—given the chance—will do anything to make the shoulder-user feel less “entitled.”
-This might include not letting her over when she tries to merge back into traffic, not caring if she’s being blocked by a resourceful comrade-at-arms (usually an annoyed semi-truck driver), and not sympathizing when she winds up being forced to veer into a ditch by emergency vehicles.
+Every time a driver uses the shoulder to pass someone who is patiently waiting their turn, drivers who are complying with the law could become enraged and feel vengeful.
+This might include not letting the driver over when they try to merge back into traffic, not caring if they are being blocked by another driver or a semi-truck, and cheering when they wind up being forced to veer into a ditch.

 - Prosecution.
 The shoulder is specifically designated for emergencies and emergency crews.
 If a driver disregards this rule and winds up blocking an emergency vehicle from getting to its destination, he could not only suffer legal action, but he may also be liable for any further injuries or damages sustained as a result of the emergency crew’s delay.